Rental Property Maintenance: Guide for Airbnb Hosts

 • Clean your property before and after each booking.

-You also need to be responsive and answer your guests’ questions as fast as possible.
+You should also be ready to answer your guests’ questions as fast as possible.
 Airbnb messaging is one of the most important aspects of running a short-term rental business, which can involve questions around the clock.

 Being available to your guests 24/7 can be challenging, especially if you manage multiple listings.
-But with Hospitable.com, you’ll be able to take advantage of the next-level messaging automation and automate many other aspects of your business.
+But with Hospitable, you’ll be able to take advantage of the next-level messaging automation and use AI tools in your Inbox to create detailed personalized responses when you message guests manually.

 Bottom Line